OpenExecProtocol/Specification/RFC.md

 1. **Tool Definition:** A schema that specifies how a tool is described.
 It includes metadata such as the tool's name, unique identifier, toolkit information, and the input/output specifications.
 2. **Tool Request:** A schema that details the structure of a tool call.
 It encompasses the run identifier, execution context, tool metadata, and input parameters.
-3. **Tool Response:** A schema that outlines the structure of the response returned after a tool execution.
+3. **Tool Response:** A schema that outlines the structure of the response returned after a tool call.
 It provides details on execution status, duration, and the actual output (or errors) of the tool call.

 These components ensure consistent communication between clients and tools, regardless of the implementation details of each tool.